ebirving/instructor-code-challenge/README.md

 ## Deployment Notes

 > My app is deployed at https://cine-spa.herokuapp.com/.
-The search function is throwing syntax errors in Chrome, but the app still runs, albeit with a bit of a lag.
+The searchImdb function is throwing syntax errors in Chrome, but the app still runs, albeit with a bit of a lag.
 This creates a less-than-ideal user experience at this point, but the functionality _is_ there!